BCV-Uniandes/GraSP/README.md

      |__README.txt
 ```

 ## [TAPIS](./TAPIS/)

 Go to the [TAPIS directory](./TAPIS/) to find our source codes and instructions for running our TAPIS model.

 ## Contact

-If you have any doubts, questions, issues, corrections, or comments, please email n.ayobi@uniandes.edu.co.
+If you have any doubts, questions, issues or comments, please email n.ayobi@uniandes.edu.co.

 ## Citing GraSP